gvwilson/sensibleadventures/iffy/iffy.md

 Right.
 Aright.
 What?
-No, you affin' well better *not* tell her, or she'll take your skin off an' mine too!
+No, you affin' well better *not* tell she, or she'll take your skin off an' mine too!
 Right.
 Aright.